xavierjohn/ServiceLevelIndicators/README.md

     }
     ```

-* To add custom Open Telemetry attributes.
+- To add custom Open Telemetry attributes.

     ``` csharp
         HttpContext.GetMeasuredOperationLatency().AddAttribute(attribute, value);
     ```

-* To prevent automatically emitting SLI information on all controllers, set the option.
+    GetMeasuredOperationLatency will **throw** if the route is not configured to emit SLI.

+    When used in a middleware or scenarios where a route may not be configured to emit SLI.

     ``` csharp
+        if (HttpContext.TryGetMeasuredOperationLatency(out var measuredOperationLatency))
+            measuredOperationLatency.AddAttribute("CustomAttribute", value);
+    ```

+- To prevent automatically emitting SLI information on all controllers, set the option,

+    ``` csharp
         ServiceLevelIndicatorOptions.AutomaticallyEmitted = false;
     ```

     In this case, add the attribute `[ServiceLevelIndicator]` on the controllers that should emit SLI.

-* To measure a process, run it withing a `StartLatencyMeasureOperation` using block.
+- To measure a process, run it within a `using StartLatencyMeasureOperation` block.

    Example.